-A school must always understand the Importance of Fire Prevention and be a fire safe place for our children.
-School fire safety measures, fire devices, fire drills, fire exits, fire escapes fire alarms are just components of a good school fire safety measures.
+A school must always understand the Importance of Fire Prevention and be a fire-safe place for our children.
+School fire safety measures, fire devices, fire drills, fire exits, fire escapes fire alarms are just components of good school fire safety measures.

 School fire tragedies and disasters can be prevented if proper fire safety measures are in place and religiously implemented, school authorities are well informed, right school personnels are suitably designated to implement such measures, all government fire safety policies are followed and of course proper training and cooperation by students and faculties.

-An uncontrolled fire can cause not just property damage but also huge loss in life.
-Most schools have canteens, this generally entails dealing with large containers of LPG and accidents with these can lead to fire breakouts too.
+An uncontrolled fire can cause not just property damage but also a huge loss of life.
+Most schools have canteens, this generally entails dealing with large containers of LPG, and accidents with these can lead to fire breakouts too.
 This problem should also be monitored frequently to make sure fire safety in the school facilities.

 An effective fire-prevention program should be tailored to a school's specific conditions, but in general, should have four key elements: